Electrical Codes for Kitchen Counter Outlets, Explained

 On average, installing a new kitchen outlet costs about $300 per outlet, including the expense of labor and materials.
 Most homeowners will pay between $75 and $485 per unit to install new outlets for their kitchens.

 In many cases, outlets are packaged into an overall kitchen remodel.
-Small kitchen remodels cost range between $14,000 and $41,000, including the cost of installing outlets that adhere to NEC codes.
+Small kitchen remodels range between $14,000 and $41,000, including the cost of installing outlets that adhere to NEC codes.

 Frequently Asked Questions

-Yes.
-Typically, the NEC reviews codes every three years.
-That doesn’t always mean that kitchen counter outlet requirements will change, but it does allow room for updates.
+Yes, the National Electrical Code reviews household codes every three years.
+However, that doesn’t always mean that kitchen counter outlet requirements will change, but it does allow room for professionals to make updates.
 That’s why many older kitchens are no longer code-compliant thanks to changing rules for amperage, GFCI protection, and more.

 Updating outlets is a common part of kitchen remodels.
 You can ask your remodeler for more information, but sellers are required by law to add the latest electrical code compliance when making sizable renovations to their kitchens, including adding GFCI features and putting in new outlets for additional counter space.